Loners Motorcycle Club: Canada

-From early 2018 until 2020, the Cornwall chapter of the Loners MC had been operating an unmarked clubhouse in Cornwall, Ontario, just off of Montreal Road.
+From early 2018 until 2020, the Cornwall chapter of the Loners MC had been operating out of an unmarked clubhouse in Cornwall, Ontario, just off of Montreal Road.
 It is alleged here that the group was involved in drug trafficking.
 Ontario Provincial Police launched an investigation against the Loners Motorcycle Club.
 After months of using various tactics that included sting operations, the investigation culminated in a raid on clubhouse located on Prince Arthur Street in Cornwall.
 A large amount of drugs were seized from the property, including purple fentanyl.

 In February 2021, a Full-Patch member of the Loners Richmond Hill chapter was killed in an assumed narcotics deal gone wrong.
 In mid 2021, Toronto Police announced that they had raided a business associated with the Loners Toronto chapter.
-This resulted in the arrests of 5 members of the Loners Motorcycle Club and the confiscation of 258 grams of cocaine and $20,000 in cash.
+This resulted in the arrests of four Full-patch members of the Loners Motorcycle Club and two associates.
+Toronto chapter members, Ricardo Silva, Jason Thompson, Kevin Palmer-Konye, and Richard Robert, were arrested along with two associates Melonie Barcalos, and Christina Silva.
+Police also confiscated 258 grams of cocaine and $20,000 in cash.

 On April 1, 2022.
 Ottawa Police arrested a member of the Loners "Nomads Canada" chapter.
 Authorities seized 60 grams of cocaine along with a "significant amount" of oxycodone tablets, psilocybin.
 They also confiscated two ballistic bullet proof vests, a semi auto .22-calibre rifle, a 9-mm rifle with a modified barrel, several magazines, ammunition and more than $1,800 in Canadian and American currencies.
 Police had also temporarily confiscated the "cuts" of Loners MC Nomads chapter belonging to the individual that was arrested and a Dirty Dozen MC "cut", which is one of the Loners support clubs in Canada.

+On July 6, 2023.
+Ontario Provincial Police raided the South Ottawa home of a second member of the Loners Nomads Canada chapter, Eric St. Louis.
+He along with an associate were arrested and were charged for possession of narcotics with the intent to distribute and "possession of property obtained by crime over $5,000."
+Police also seized cocaine, one leather vest with Loners patches and a white leather plate carrier that included ballistic panels that also had Loners patches, both of which belonged to the member.
+Authorities also seized Loners Motorcycle Club jewelry, a Loners branded knapsack, a vehicle and $11,000 in Canadian currency.